-Finding employment and training opportunities can be a stressful time for any student or graduate, without having to think about the cost these opportunities may bring.
+Finding employment can be a stressful time for any student or graduate, without having to think about the cost these opportunities may bring.
 Interviews, assessment centres and work experience can all cause financial strain, but the Careers and Employability team may be able to help.
 Get a head start with your career journey by applying for funding.

 Am I Eligible?

-There is eligibility criteria.
 You may be eligible if you fall into any of the below categories:

 - Home postcode where few students go to University